mr-shaper/argus/README.md

 ### 1. SKILLS — Sister-Skill Orchestration

 Argus does not implement search or scrape itself.
-It coordinates **6 independent channels** — Perplexity, NotebookLM, X/Twitter via Bird, web crawl via web-access, Chrome reader, and GitHub — into one OODC-Observe pipeline.
-Each channel is a separate "sister skill" that you supply (`perplexity-reader`, `notebooklm-py`, `bird`, `web-access`, ...).
+It coordinates **7 independent channels** — Perplexity, NotebookLM, X/Twitter via Bird, web crawl via web-access, Chrome reader, GitHub, and XHS — into one OODC-Observe pipeline. `perplexity-reader` and `chrome-reader` are **bundled in `sister-skills/`** (no separate install); other channels (`notebooklm-py`, `bird`, `web-access`) are bring-your-own.
 Argus manages rate limits, quotas, and failure isolation; channels do not know about each other.

 ### 2. DOCTOR — Detect & Guide